Drillhole Sections

 Creating a Section from a Section Template

-When a section is generated (see, Generate Vertical Sections), any table present within the section template is duplicated in the Drilling.gdb as a feature class named <Section_Name_2D_Table_Name>.
-In this context, the table name corresponds to the name of the table in the section template.
-For example, if a section template contains a table for a polygon feature class named Geology and a section named Section_1 is created.
-A polygon feature class named Section1_2D_Geology is created within the Drilling.gdb.
+When you generate a section (see, Generate Vertical Sections), any table in the Section Template is duplicated in the Drilling.gdb as a feature class named <Section_Name_2D_Table_Name>.
+In this context, the table name refers to the name of the table in the Section Template.

-While creating the section, a 2D map is loaded with the section's name.
-The produced feature class is also loaded onto the map as a feature layer, using the symbology extracted from the section template.
-Subsequently, after the section has been generated, it becomes easy to annotate it using the uniformly styled feature layers.
+During section creation, ArcGIS Pro loads a 2D map named after the section.
+The generated feature class is also added to the map as a feature layer, styled with the symbology defined in the Section Template.
+Once the section is generated, you can easily annotate it using the consistently styled feature layers.